CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-04-09-IAintelligence.md

 ## Limitations

 Same as the original — one API call per function, so large IATs are slow.
 Claude is a language model so MITRE mappings won't always be accurate.
-Treat output as a starting point for analysis, not a verdict.
+Treat output as a starting point for analysis.

 ---